Apollo-Level2-Web-Dev/Digital-Cow-Hut/README.md

    - `** Do not use a logger.
 It will not work on the free hosting platforms **`
 4. Must include all the routes into Readme.md file.
    - `** You must follow provided API Endpoints  for creating routes.
-Otherwise, you will lose your marks **` You can follow the pattern given below to enlist your application routes:
+Otherwise, you will lose your marks **` You can follow the pattern given below to enlist your application routes in the readme.md file:

   ### Live Link: https://example.com